Quick ROI snapshot: brands that work with influencers

 No matter whether you hire a micro or macro influencer, the success of influencer partnerships ultimately depends on audience alignment — it’s the first principle.

-• Once selected, get instantly analytic reports, including deeper metrics like follower and like growth, audience vetting, and trending content insights.
+Once selected, get instantly influencer analysis reports, including deeper metrics like follower count, growth, audience vetting, and trending content insights.